alchemycodelab/city-builder/README.md

     - loop through slogan array
     - append each slogan

+## Ideas for strech goals
+- Add the option for the user to name the city and store the name in state.
+Display that name in big letters at the top.
+Additionally, when displaying slogans, every slogan should have the name of the city concatenated before it, like so: 'Portland: the city that works!', 'Portland: the big apple'.
+- Make three arrays of objects of this kind of shape: `[ { display: "Future City", value: "1" },  { display: "Big City", value: "2" },  { display: "Small City", value: "3"  ]`.
+Now, instead of hard coding your dropdown options, generate them dynamically using of these arrays.
+- Wrap the slogan input and button in a `form` tag and use a `'submit'` handler with the `new FormData()` constructor to get data from the input.
+(Hint: Look up `e.preventDefault()` and why it's useful in this case)
+- Use a radio button (probably the most challenging form input) to change between 'night mode' and 'day mode'.
+When in night mode, only show images of night-time and vice-versa.
+- Add a selectable background noise to your city (traffic, birds, coffeeshop, for example)
+- In addition to keeping track of the number of times each dropdown was changed, keep track of (and display to the user) a "history" of those changes.

 | User should be able to . . .                                                         |             |
 | :----------------------------------------------------------------------------------| ----------: |